-Many local government facilities had some closures or limited access due to stay-at-home orders and states of emergency, leading to the closures of recreation centers, parks, playground, swimming pools and others.
+Many local government facilities had some closures or limited access due to stay-at-home orders and states of emergency, leading to the closures of recreation centers, parks, playground, swimming pools and others earlier during the season.

 Here are the statuses of swimming pools, water parks and splash parks in the area.

-Under ReOpen DC guidelines, communal pools may only start to reopen with limited capacity and safeguards when there is sporadic transmission.
+Under ReOpen DC guidelines, communal pools may only start to reopen on the third stage of reopening, with limited capacity and safeguards when there is sporadic transmission.
 This stage allows for a gathering of up to 250 people.

 Prince George’s County

 An executive order announced on June 12, said that outdoor community pools, both public and private, may open with a maximum capacity of 25%.
 Indoor pools remain closed.

 As a part of the state’s Phase Three reopening plan, indoor and outdoor swimming pools may be open at up to 75% capacity.

 Free swimming is allowed, and people who are not from the same household must maintain 10 feet of physical distance.